Human Rights Awareness Promotion and Activities

-The committee carries out its duties under the following structure: the Group Chief Human Resources Officer (a member of the Board of Directors) serves as committee chairperson; general managers of all departments, offices and branches, with the support of deputy general managers, form the body of the committee and take responsibility for human rights education in their office.
+The committee carries out its duties under the following structure: the Mizuho Financial Group Chief Human Resources Officer (a member of the Board of Directors) serves as committee chairperson; general managers of all departments, offices, and branches, with the support of deputy general managers, form the framework of promotion and take responsibility for human rights education in their offices.
 This structure enables us to productively engage in tailored human rights promotion and training.

 Human Rights Education: Organizational Structure

 In April 2018, Mizuho established a Human Rights Policy in line with the United Nations Guiding Principles on Business and Human Rights, clarifying our stance on preventing or mitigating adverse human rights impacts which could result directly or indirectly from our business activities.
 We subsequently held a seminar for all employees aimed at enhancing understanding and awareness of the background and reasons for establishing this policy as well as its content.

 At Mizuho, all group employees participate in annual human rights awareness training in the workplace.
 Each session is an opportunity for employees to learn about and reflect on human rights.
 In FY2021, we introduced a new Basic Human Rights Training session to reconfirm fundamental knowledge on human rights and to provide an annual reminder of matters that require special attention.
 Among a variety of initiatives, we hold training sessions and workshops for different target audiences, ranging from executive officers to department and branch general managers, deputy general managers responsible for assisting general managers in human rights education, employees newly appointed to management positions, and other employees and supervisors.

 Group companies can choose from several principal training topics, including discrimination and harassment on the basis of nationality, gender, disability, or socioeconomic class.